-Dan was drafted to the Richmond Tigers in the 2003 AFL draft, as a 17-year-old, year 11 student at Carey Grammar.
+Dan was drafted to the Richmond Tigers in the 2003 AFL draft, as a 17-year-old student at Carey Grammar.
 He played for the Tigers for 11 years before retiring at the end of the 2014 season.

 Dan played 156 games for the Tigers, won the Jack Dyer Medal for Richmond’s Best and Fairest in 2013 and was runner-up in 2009.
 He was also a member of the club’s leadership group for five years from 2009 to 2014.

-During his career, Dan managed to complete a Bachelor of Commerce from the University of Melbourne, and was also an active delegate and subsequent board member for the AFL Players Association.
+During his career, Dan completed a Bachelor of Commerce from the University of Melbourne, and was also an active delegate and subsequent board member for the AFL Players Association.

 In 2012, Dan was awarded the inaugural Jim Stynes Community Leadership Award for his work with numerous charities which included ambassador roles for Very Special Kids, Step Back Think and Headspace, along with Board positions for Big Brothers Big Sisters Australia and Ladder.